 Most Popular Types of Business Broadband Connections

-Below are some of the popular types of business broadband systems we can provide for you all of which we can provide with static IP addresses.
+Below are some of the popular types of business broadband systems we can provide for you all of which we can provide with static IP addressing.

 ADSL connections were traditionally one of the most common types of broadband connectivity businesses used to connect to the internet however this is starting to be outstripped by Fibre broadband (FTTC/FTTP).